-There is a renewed emphasis on Holocaust education in local schools, thanks to a new state law signed in August by Gov. Kathy Hochul, requiring public school superintendents to attest in a survey that their schools are making the Holocaust part of classroom instruction.
+There is a renewed emphasis on Holocaust education, thanks to a new state law signed in August by Gov. Kathy Hochul, requiring public school district superintendents to attest in a survey that their schools are making the Holocaust part of classroom instruction.

 The survey asks whether elementary, middle and high schools are providing instruction related to the Holocaust, how they are doing so and what type of training educators have received in the subject.
-The answers were submitted by Nov.
+The answers must be submitted by Nov.
 10.

-It appears that the law was particularly timely.
+It appears that the law could not come soon enough.

 “The instruction includes experiences such as classroom lessons, fiction and non-fiction reading, assemblies, and field trips,” he said.
 “Recent experiences have included our middle school and high school students participating in assemblies on tolerance presented by the Holocaust Memorial and Tolerance Center.”

-But Andrea Bolender, board chairwoman of the Holocaust Memorial and Tolerance Center of Nassau County, in Glen Cove, said that many schools are falling short of what should be required.
+But Andrea Bolender, chairwoman of the board of the Holocaust Memorial and Tolerance Center of Nassau County, in Glen Cove said that many schools are falling short of what should be required.
 State Sen. Anna Kaplan and Assemblywoman Nily Rozic proposed the original bill for the education survey in the center’s garden in April 2020.

 “With antisemitism on the rise, and Holocaust misinformation exploding around the world,” Kaplan said in August, when Hochul signed the bill into law, “it’s never been more important that we learn the lessons of the Holocaust, and ensure our next generation knows about our history, no matter how dark or difficult the conversation may be.”